3scale-labs/3scale_ws_api_for_nodejs/README.md

 // Creates a Client with default host and port.This will comunicate with the 3scale platform SaaS default server. client = new Client("your provider key");

-// When connecting to an on-premise instance of the 3scale platform, create a Client with a given host, port and a service_token as options, instead of using the provider_key that is being deprecated:
-//client = new Client(null, {service_token: "your service token", host: "backend.example.com", port: 80} );

 client.authrep({ "service_id": "your service id", "app_id": "your application id", "app_key": "your application key", "usage": { "hits": 1 } }, function(response){
   console.log(response);
 });

+/* When connecting to an on-premise instance of the 3scale platform, create a Client with a given host, port and set as true the service_token, instead of using the provider_key that is being deprecated:

+client = new Client({service_token: true, host: "backend.example.com", port: 80});

+client.authrep({ "service_token": "your service token", "service_id": "your service id", "app_id": "your application id", "app_key": "your application key", "usage": { "hits": 1 } }, function(response){
+  console.log(response);
+});

+*/
 ```

 In case you have your API authentication configured in 3scale to use the `user_key` mode, this would be the equivalent to the example above: